volcengine/verl/docs/advance/rollout_corr_math.md

 ## PPO + IS Hybrid Methods

-These methods combine PPO clipping (for on-policy drift) with IS weight correction (for the off-policy gap).
+These methods combine PPO clipping (for Drift 2: old→current) with IS weight correction (for Drift 1: rollout→old).
 They provide the most comprehensive correction for **general off-policy scenarios** where both distribution shifts need to be addressed.

 ### Method: `token_is` / `token_tis` (Token-level Truncated IS)

-This is the most common, low-variance correction for general off-policy problems, implementing a per-token version of Truncated Importance Sampling (TIS). **Recommended as the default method** for most off-policy scenarios with moderate distribution shift.
+This implements a per-token version of Truncated Importance Sampling (TIS). **Recommended as the default method** for most off-policy scenarios with moderate distribution shift.

 **Configuration:**
 ```python